-Letters of support from applicant members or representatives or from project suppliers will not be accepted.
+Letters of support from applicant members or representatives of the applicant organisation or people/organisations who will receive a financial benefit from the project will not be accepted.

 Project Management

 This section provides an opportunity for the TCF Board who will be assessing the application to gain an understanding of how the project will be managed.